 What’s in your ultimate BMW garage?
 If the answers are anything like those that followed a feature asking a similar question earlier this year, then they’ll be as varied and diverse as any given BMW meet where we get to appreciate these cars in the flesh.
 Enthusiast Auto Group, a dealership that has become well known over the past several years for specializing in the marque, among other things, is now offering their own answer to the question, and it takes the form of the, “Collection of BMW Legends” which is listed for a breathtaking $2,300,000.

 Before picking things apart, let’s take a look at what we’re working with.
-From oldest to newest, the collection includes the following 13 BMWs:
+From oldest to newest, the collection includes the following thirteen BMWs:

 Each and every car is also said to come with a full history file and an array of detailed condition photos, and they’ve all been treated to the dealer’s rejuvenation program which ensures optimal condition throughout.
-It’s all standard procedure for EAG, a dealership that people associate with offering only the best examples with documented histories and pristine, original condition.
+It’s all standard procedure for EAG, a dealership that people associate with offering only the best examples in pristine, original condition, with documented histories.

 In my own humble opinion, the collection is nearly perfect.
-I would consider trading the Z1 for an M4 GTS, and I would prefer the E30 come in the only other color a Sport Evolution was available in, Jet Black.
-One of the crowning late-model European specification E34 M5’s would also be a good addition, perhaps in touring form.
-The Z8 is pretty stunning in Titanium Silver on its own, and of course the factory hard top is concluded.
+I would consider trading the Z1 for an M4 GTS, and I would prefer that the E30 came in the only other color a Sport Evolution was available in, Jet Black.
+One of the crowning late-model European-specification E34 M5s would also be a good addition, perhaps in Touring form.
+The Z8 is pretty stunning in Titanium Silver on its own, and of course the factory hard top is included.

-What do you think?
-Is this collection the stuff of legends as promised?
-Or is it overpriced nonsense driving an already inflated market?
+What do you think—is this collection the stuff of legends, as promised?
+Or is it overpriced garage queenliness driving an already inflated market?
 More than a few BMW CCA members have had the pleasure of owning multiple examples of the models on offer, and we’re naturally curious to hear your thoughts.—Alex Tock

 [Photos via Enthusiast Auto Group.]